At a glance

 Seagrass restoration is often more complex and costly than other blue carbon interventions.

-- stabilising sediments (e.g. using biodegradable materials)
+- stabilising sediments using biodegradable materials

-- applying lessons from emerging successful trials
+- applying lessons from successful pilot projects.

 a CoastAdapt case study about coastal seagrass restoration led by Indigenous mob in Shark Bay in Western Australia.